Tudor Brand Review By Alexander – Founder and Owner of swissdiverswatches.com

 How would I compare Tudor to other brands?

 Tudor definitely ranks above the vast majority of wristwatch brands available on the market – Swiss and non-Swiss, but Tudor doesn’t measure up to brands such as Rolex, Omega, IWC, Breitling, and Jaeger LeCoultre – just to mention a few prominent examples.
 Frankly, I think it’s dishonest to state anything else.
+What I’m referring to here is innovation, impact on watchmaking, history, name recognition, status and prestige, and movement complications.

 Sales people might use the classic sales point: Tudor’s intimate relationship with Rolex.
 This is done in order to evoke a feeling of elegance, luxury, exclusivity, and desirability.
 Nothing wrong with that, but Tudor should be regarded as a unique brand with a unique identity.